Serve in aDouble old-fashioned

 We love Daiquiris and this is basically a classic Daiquiri with a few bells and whistles.

 In 1934, Victor Jules Bergeron, or Trader Vic as he became known, opened his first restaurant in Oakland, San Francisco.
 He served Polynesian food with a mix of Chinese, French and American dishes cooked in wood-fired ovens.
-But he is best known for the rum based cocktails he created.
+But he is best known for the rum-based cocktails he created.

 One evening, in 1944, he tested a new drink on two friends from Tahiti, Ham and Carrie Guild.
-After the first sip, Carrie is siad to have exclaimed, "mai tai-roa aé", which in Tahitian means 'out of this world - the best!’.
-So Bergeron named his drink the Mai Tai.
+After the first sip, Carrie is said to have exclaimed, "Mai Tai-Roa Aé", which in Tahitian means 'out of this world - the best'.
+Hence, Bergeron named his drink the Mai Tai.

-The original Mai Tai was based on 17 year old Jamaican J. Wray & Nephew rum, which Vic in his own guide describes as being "surprisingly golden in colour, medium bodied, but with the rich pungent flavour particular to the Jamaican blends".
-Vic states he used “rock candy" syrup, an old term for the type of strong sugar syrup we prescribe - two parts sugar to one part water.
-The term 'rock candy' referred to the fact that you could dangle a piece of string in the syrup to encourage crystallisation and make rock candy.
+Vic's original Mai Tai was based on 17 year old Jamaican J. Wray & Nephew rum, which in his own book he describes as being "surprisingly golden in colour, medium-bodied, but with the rich pungent flavour particular to the Jamaican blends".
+Vic's recipe calls for "rock candy" syrup, an old term for the type of strong sugar syrup I prescribe here at Difford's Guide: two parts sugar to one part water.
+The term 'rock candy' refers to the fact that you can dangle a piece of string in the syrup to encourage crystallisation and make rock candy.

-1/2 ounce French Garier Orgeat Syrup
+½ ounce French Garier orgeat

 Hand-shake and then garnish with half of the lime shell inside the drink and float a sprig of fresh mint at the edge of the drink.
 The drink should be chilled nicely with a considerable amount of shaved ice in a 15-ounce glass